merwwki/StudySprint-Planner/README.md

 - See every task in one list, sorted by what's due soonest
 - Filter tasks by all, active, or completed
 - Mark a task complete, or delete it once it's no longer needed

+## 1. Overview
+StudySprint Planner is a web-based task management application for students.
+It allows users to create academic tasks, provide information such as the subject, description, due date, and priority, view their tasks, and delete tasks when they are no longer needed.
+The current version focuses on establishing the frontend and basic task-management functionality.
+A real Express API and PostgreSQL database are planned for a later development stage.

+## 2. Setup and installation

 ## Built with